What's the latest?

 A big thank you to London Community Fund and Evening Standard Dispossessed Fund/Save London Lives for a grant of £10,000 of funding in July 2019 towards our Boys Noise and b:You programmes as well as a pledge for the same sum for a further two years.

 Thanks to some excellent fundraising work over the last three years by our Support Development Coordinator, Karen, as well as some assistance from the Transport for London ‘Vehicle Scrappage Scheme’ we are delighted to have been able to upgrade our two old diesel vans and replace them with two larger and newer vehicles which comply with the London Ultra Low Emission Zone (ULEZ) requirement.
 It was a sad farewell to our old Peugeot Experts that have served us very well for many years but they were both going downhill slowly and, for them, it was time to finally put the brakes on.

-In April we were absolute delighted to receive a grant of £5,000 from the Peabody Community Fund and The London Community Foundation which will go towards delivering our Boys Noise Programme in a Thamesmead school.
+In April 2019 we were absolutely delighted to receive a grant of £5,000 from the Peabody Community Fund and The London Community Foundation which will go towards delivering our Boys Noise Programme in a Thamesmead school.

-Great news!
-We have heard from Tesco that we have been awarded £4,000 from their Bags of Help scheme.
+In June 2019 we were awarded £4,000 from their Bags of Help scheme to support our BN/BY Leaders.
 Thank you so much Tesco for running this initiative in support of local charities.

 Awards for All

 During October 18 we were delighted to receive a grant of £9,999.99 in support of our Boys Noise After-School clubs which we run in some of Bexley Primary Schools.
 Boys get involved in all kinds of activities from African Drumming, team games, cooking, arts and crafts.
 We are extremely grateful to Awards for All for this money which will be used to pay for staffing costs.